Matty-El/urban-attiva/README.md

 ![Urban Attiva](readme-files/urban-attiva-home-page-categories.png)

 -   Section three of the home page includes some customer reviews.
--   Section four of the home page has some information highlighting free shipping thresholds, secure payments and registered user discounts.
+-   Section four of the home page has some information highlighting free shipping thresholds, secure payments, and registered user discounts.

 ![Urban Attiva](readme-files/urban-attiva-testimonials-footer.png)